swlee23/notes/cpp/explicit-keyword.md

 the class automatically (as long as the default constructor function is defined for one variable)

-* You can prevent this happeneing by using the `explicit` keyword.
+* You can prevent this from happening by using the `explicit` keyword.
 The code below will result in a compiliation error.

 ```cpp